“Anything is possible. You just have to be creative”

 I know you don’t have a typical day but just pick a recent day and walk me through the kinds of things that you do from beginning to end if you can.

-Oh yeah sure.
-Like today so we just opened a new property down the beach club I don’t know if you’ve been down there yet or not.
+Oh! yeah, sure.
+Like today, we just opened a new property down the beach club.
+I don’t know if you’ve been down there yet or not.
 We have a small menu down there.
 So, this morning, I went down there to check out what was left over.
 We prepared a prep sheet for that came back up here and we also had dinner service up here, so we went checked.
 Wednesday starts dinner service so checked all the desserts up there made another prep list whenever the BEOs for the day to see what we needed.
-A BEO is a banquet event order that you know any like large banquet that we might have.
+A BEO is a banquet event in order that you know any large banquet that we might have.
 Like today we have wine tasting for between 70 and 100 people which we have to have many desserts for.

 I registered and referred to prep sheets for that got some orders together for what we needed for the weekend.
 Like what we went over the banquet sheets, we decided what we were going to make for the weekend and what we needed, what we had already on hand and what we needed to use up.
 We do a lot of like what we call mini desserts, which is just taking any kind of idea, maybe shrinking it down to a bite size portion, like a lemon meringue pie.
 Like we could buy little tiny tart shells, like when I said, you take an idea and blow it up, you know, and try to feed hundreds of people with it.